mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 ### Debugging neural networks is a tough task.
 Why?

-One reason is that we have no idea on how the algorithm should behave.
-Another reason is that the parts of machine learning models are adaptive and depend on each other during training, loss function, weighting and adjusting hyperparameters.
+- One reason is that we have no idea on how the algorithm should behave.
+- Another reason is that the parts of machine learning models are adaptive and depend on each other during training.
+For instance, the loss function, the weighting process and adjusting hyperparameters are adaptive parts that depend on each other.
 If a part failed, others part do not stop, instead, they continue their calculations with false measurements.

 ### In the example project of Street View transcription system, people used a CNN with multiple output softmax units to predict a sequence of n characters.
 But this assumes predicting a fixed number of maximum digits in the image.
 Wouldn’t it be more suitable to use an RNN instead of a CNN in this case?